 Activity 2: Meet Me in St. Louis

 Batting averages are an example of converting a rate to a unit rate represented as a decimal.
 A batting average is calculated from the ratio of a player’s hits to the number of at bats.
 Batting averages are usually recorded as a decimal to the thousandths place.
-This project connects batting averages of several players from the St. Louis Cardinals to ratios and percent.
+This project connects batting averages of several players from the real-world St. Louis Cardinals team to ratios and percent.

 Download the student sheet